gis-yang/DroneMapping/README.md

 ### Mapping planning & settings

 Participants learned how to plan and create a new flight area using autonomous flights with different mapping parameters.
+Training covered:
-Training covered: a) tradeoffs between spatial coverage and spatial resolution (e.g. if drones fly at a higher elevation, the image coverage is larger, but the spatial resolution is coarser and vice versa); b) appropriate settings of the camera model for a proper shooting angle to minimize sun glint; c) how flight direction and capture mode varies depending on the shape of the site and the wind directions; and d) how front/side overlap ratio is highly correlated with flying time and the number of batteries needed.
+* tradeoffs between spatial coverage and spatial resolution (e.g. if drones fly at a higher elevation, the image coverage is larger, but the spatial resolution is coarser and vice versa);
+* appropriate settings of the camera model for a proper shooting angle to minimize sun glint;
+* how flight direction and capture mode varies depending on the shape of the site and the wind directions;
+* how front/side overlap ratio is highly correlated with flying time and the number of batteries needed.
 The values to be used for addressing those factors are included in Table 1.
 ![image](/Files/Table1.png)

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Op4rjLfgmpA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>